 Also called a judicial lien, a judgment lien can attach to your property when you lose a lawsuit and you owe the other party money.
 When a creditor, such as a credit card company or debt collector, wins a judgment against you for unpaid debt, they will not automatically be awarded a lien against your home in most states.

-Paying off the debt is the most common way to remove a lien, but other courses of action, such as settling with the lienholder, may be possible too.
+You have a few options if there's a lien on your property.
+"The simplest way to remove a lien is to pay the debt," Dorner says.
+But other courses of action, such as settling with the lienholder, may be possible too.

 Pay off the debt